Oak Grove's Philosophy of Education

 Entering and continuing through High School at Oak Grove, Christian character and behavior will remain a focus as student knowledge in different areas of study begins to coalesce into an integrated understanding of the world God has created and His plan for us.
-The educational focus shifts to more exposition, debate, discussion, and reporting.
+The educational focus shifts to more exposition, debate, discussion, reporting, and problem-solving.
 In other words, students will take a more active role in their education and that of their classmates by accepting the responsibility of preparation, participation, and cooperative learning.
 Parents will begin to act as a coach, mentoring and guiding their students in preparation for their post-high-school pursuits.
 Parents will continue to act as sponsors for any social or extracurricular activities the high school community would like to implement.

 Educational Philosophy by Subject Area